gochapachi/N8N_installation_aws_ec2_free/README.md

 Copy code
 sudo certbot --nginx -d simply.anagata.in
 After finishing these steps, n8n should be set up with HTTPS on your domain simply.anagata.in.

-Now, you should be able to access the n8n web interface via https://simply.anagata.in in your browser without adding the port number :5678.

-Note: Don't forget to set up DNS A record for simply.anagata.in to point to your server IP address.
-You would also need to allow ports 80, 443 (for HTTPS), and 5678 (for n8n) in your firewall.